 Make sure that you’re doing more than getting good grades.
 Understanding the underlying topics you’re learning in your classes will serve you well if you start at the beginning of the semester.
 Don’t fall behind on readings and be sure to go over your work constantly to ensure you actually know it.

 6. Don’t overload your class schedule

 If you’re planning to go into medicine, chances are you’re interested in science.
 It can be tempting to enroll in every science class that piques your curiosity, but overloading your schedule can be detrimental to your grade point average.
 Your academic advisor can help guide your registration decisions, but the general rule of thumb is to take no more than 3 science classes per term.
 Buffer classes like electives are a great way to get your full-time credit hours while maintaining a doable courseload.

 7. Do interesting research

-8. Volunteer at a hospital–and/or elsewhere
+8. Volunteer at a medical facility

 9. Shadow doctors in various specialties